ballerina-platform/ballerina-lang/stdlib/http/src/main/ballerina/http/Module.md

 ### WebSockets

-The package also provides support for WebSockets.
+The module also provides support for WebSockets.
 There are two types of WebSocket endpoints: `WebSocketClient` and `WebSocketListener`.
 Both endpoints support all WebSocket frames.
 The `WebSocketClient` has a callback service.

 There are also two types of services for WebSocket: `WebSocketService` and `WebSocketClientService`.
 The callback service for `WebSocketClient` is always a `WebSocketClientService`.
 The WebSocket services have a fixed set of resources that do not have a resource config.
 The incoming messages are passed to these resources.